Can You Put Leave-In Conditioner On Dry Hair?

 But sometimes you might be in need of those frizz-taming powers on a non-wash day, when your hair is not damp at all.

-So, can you put leave-in conditioner on dry hair?
 Short answer: yes.
-Long answer: it depends.
-For some hair types, it is better to distribute the product through slightly damp hair, but for most hair types, you can make it work on dry hair.
+Long answer: It depends.
+For some hair types, it is better to distribute the product through slightly damp hair; for most, you can make it work on dry hair.

-In this post, we will go over how different hair types can affect the results of using a leave-in on dry hair.
-We’ll go over the best types of leave-in products for your specific hair type.
+We’ll go over the best leave-in products for your hair type.
 And we will share some other tips that’ll help you get the most out of your style.

 Your Hair Type